 The first step in any college transfer is for the registrar to review your transcript, looking for courses they’ve transferred before.

 This is primarily a data-driven task.
 Your school has accepted transfer students before, and may already be familiar with the credit you’ve earned.
 If you took English Composition at your previous school, and your new school has accepted that credit from that school in the past—congratulations!
 That credit will transfer easily.

 But a problem arises when you attempt to transfer credit your new college is unfamiliar with.
 (Given there are over 5,000 different college in the united states, this is likely.)

 So, say you’re trying to transfer in that Organizational Leadership course you took from NYU, but your registrar at Louisiana State isn’t sure this course quite matches their requirements.
 This is when the departmental dean—the lead academic in charge of that department (in this case, the psychology department)—will step in and evaluate the NYU’s Organizational Behavior course content.
 She will consider the syllabus, reading material, assignments, etc. to determine how much of NYU’s course requirements overlap with Louisiana State’s.

-In most cases, if there is 80% or more overlap in the content and outcomes it’s likely your previous course credit will be accepted and applied to your degree.
+In most cases, if there is at least an 80% overlap in the content and outcomes, your previous course credit will be accepted and applied to your degree.